Key Takeaway

 Not if you plan the transition properly.
 Enroll with your new provider and confirm your prescription before canceling Hims.
 Most patients can switch without any gap in medication.

 Hims built a good platform for delivering GLP-1 medications at scale.
-But "good enough" is not the same as "best for you."
-If you want deeper clinical care, access to peptide therapies, or pricing that does not increase with your dose, the 2026 market has options that outperform Hims in the areas that matter most to your health.
+But "good enough" isn't the same as "best for you."
+If you want deeper clinical care, access to peptide therapies, or pricing that doesn't increase with your dose, the 2026 market has options that outperform Hims in the areas that matter most to your health.